Part 3 of 3 by Don Bell | ⏱️ 11 minute read

 At times, we may complain, mistaking the wind and fire of God for a spiritual attack from the enemy.
 In reality, this is God's way of removing our weaknesses and aligning our thinking with His will, and we must not turn away from the process.
 After all, we've given Him permission to cleanse us; we've asked Him to be the Lord of our lives!

 The threshing floor is never pleasant, nor is it meant to be, but undergoing the shaking and sifting at the mercy of the uncompromising wind of the Holy Spirit is NECESSARY to remove unwanted chaff and weeds from our lives.
-This process is crucial if we want to be used by God.
+Praying in tongues for healing escalates this process.
+Refining is crucial if we want to be used by God.

 Our human nature (Paul calls it "our old man") can easily spot the weaknesses in other people while remaining blind to our own.
 Nonetheless, God is fully aware of our faults, even when we are not.